Palm distributions of superposed point processes for statistical inference: Abstract

 \section{Abstract}

 Palm distributions play a central role in the study of point processes and their associated summary statistics.
-In this paper, we characterize the Palm distributions of the superposition of two independent point processes, establishing a simple mixture representation depending on the point processes' Palm distributions and moment measures.
+In this paper, we characterize the Palm distributions of the superposition of independent point processes, establishing a simple mixture representation depending on the point processes' Palm distributions and moment measures.
 We explore two statistical applications enabled by our main result.
-First, we consider minimum contrast estimation for superposed point processes based on Ripley's $K$ function.
-Second, we focus on the class of shot-noise Cox processes and obtain a tractable expression for the Janossy density which leads to maximum likelihood estimation via a novel expectation-maximization algorithm.
-Both approaches are validated through numerical simulations.
-Extensions to the superposition of multiple point processes, and higher-order Palm distributions, are also discussed.
+First, we consider minimum contrast estimation for corrupted point processes.
+Second, we investigate the class of shot noise Cox processes and derive explicit expressions for their higher-order Palm distributions.
+In the finite case, we further obtain a tractable expression for the Janossy density, which plays the role of a likelihood function and thus can be used for new likelihood-based inference strategies.
+Extensions to the superposition of multiple point processes and to higher-order Palm distributions are also presented.